jakedacatman/Discord.InteractivityAddon/README.md

  - A powerful fully customizable Paginator
    - Send multi page messages
    - Move through pages using reactions
+   - You can choose between a static and a lazy loaded one
+   - Get more customizability by creating your own child of the `Paginator` & `PaginatorBuilder` classes
  - Fully customizable selection from a list of objects
    - Works with messages or reactions
    - Makes user input easy
-   - For more customizability you can create your own child of the selection class
+   - Get more customizability by creating your own child of the `Selection` & `SelectionBuilder` classes
  - Confirmation
  - Uptime counter